pontem-network/sp-docs/getting_started/ui.md

 5. Choose **module_bc** field and enable file upload.
 6. Upload compiled module file (with `.mv` extension).
 7. Configure the gas limit parameter (usually 100000 will be enough).
-8. Submit a new signed transaction!
+8. Submit a new signed transaction.
 9. Wait until the transaction is confirmed.

 ### Script